Arsenal on this day in history – the January files

 11 January 1913: Croydon Common 0 Woolwich Arsenal 0 in the FA Cup.
 Arsenal won the replay against their local rivals but were knocked out in the next round by Liverpool.

-11 January 1930: Of course no one knew at the time it but the FA Cup third round game, Arsenal 2 Chelsea 0 was the start of the journey to the first major trophy.
-Appropriately for history, Lambert and Bastin got the goals.
+11 January 1930: Of course no one knew at the time, but the FA Cup third round game, Arsenal 2 Chelsea 0 was the start of the journey to the first major trophy.
+Appropriately for history, two of the club’s greatest players of the era – Lambert and Bastin – got the goals.

 11 January 1936: Bristol Rovers 1 Arsenal 5 on the way to another cup triumph.
 Ten of the Arsenal team were full internationals – it was the first time this had happened in a senior match in England.